x21127000/blockchain-project-2022/README.md

 Edit x2112700-Contract.sol file with your token information.
 And deploy token contract to network using REMIX

 Edit conract.js with your ABI from deployed contract, Infura token, Contract address, Ethereum address.

-After for checking yoru contract and ropsten network
+Check contract and ropsten network

 ```
 node contract.js